slgrobotics/robots_bringup/Docs/Dragger/README.md

 If you choose to save maps (using _slam_toolkit_ RViz2 control) - the files will appear in _~/launch_ directory.

-**Note:** See https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy  for Desktop setup.
+**Note:** See https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy  for Desktop machine setup.

 ### Create a Linux service for on-boot autostart

 With Dragger base (Arduino wheels driver), Laser Scanner and IMU ROS2 nodes tested, it is time to set up autostart on boot for hands-free operation.

-We need launch files (residing in this repository): https://github.com/slgrobotics/articubot_one/tree/main/launch
+We need launch files (residing in this repository): _https://github.com/slgrobotics/articubot_one/tree/main/launch_

-As we already cloned this repository, these files should be here: ~/robot_ws/src/articubot_one/launch
+As we already cloned this repository, these files should be here: _~/robot_ws/src/articubot_one/launch_

-1. Create and populate launch folder: /home/ros/launch (see above)
+1. Create and populate launch folder: _/home/ros/launch_ (see above)

-You may edit the _bootup_launch.sh_ file to match your robot launch file and related folders:
+You may edit the _bootup_launch.sh_ file to match your robot launch file and related folders.

 Try running the _bootup_launch.sh_ from the command line to see if anything fails.

-2. Create service description file - /etc/systemd/system/robot.service :
+2. Create service description file - _/etc/systemd/system/robot.service_ :
 ```
 #### /etc/systemd/system/robot.service
 [Unit]